To connect the world's neediest to materials, people, and opportunities.

 Paul Borodin holds a Business Management Degree from Monroe Community College.
 He has thirty years of experience in the Safety & Security Division of Rochester General Hospital.
 Paul's extensive on-the-job training in bridging cultural gaps is an excellent fit for making and maintaining connections with other non-profits worldwide.

-April Watkins is currently working on her Ph.D. in nursing at the University of Texas at Austin.
+April Watkins is currently a clinical assistant professor at the University of Texas at Austin School of Nursing.
 Since 2011, April has been working with InterVol as our Haiti Nursing Director.
 She builds and manages volunteer coalitions out of Austin, TX for medical brigade trips through InterVol to Léogâne, Haiti.
 She has provided the medical assessment, triage, and treatment of over 700 Haitians in rural mobile clinics.
 April was also integral in coordinating the medical disaster response to Puerto Rico following the devastation of Hurricane Maria in 2017.
+April also leads teams to Brazil and Honduras.

 InterVol is a small organization with a big heart, and we depend entirely on the support of our incredible volunteers.
 Whether they come to sort every month, go on our medical mission trips, help out at events, or have helped out even once, we are beyond grateful for the support our volunteers have shown us year after year.
 With the help of our volunteers, we can continue promoting sustainable healthcare for every human, and saving lives, one community at a time.